-Phase II of this program involved three main tasks over an approximately 15-month period.
+Phase III of this program involved five main tasks over an approximately 18-month period.
 The program status vs. the work breakdown structure (WBS) as used to guide the program developments is provided in Table 1.
-All proposed activities on this Phase of the program have been completed and are described in detail in this report
+Task 3 could not be completed because IRB approval from the State of Maryland was denied.
+Also, due to the denial, Task 4 could not be completed as originally proposed and was subsequently modified to encompass in-house testing.
+All other proposed activities on this Phase of the program have been completed and are described in detail in this report.

-Project financial performance will be submitted separately through the SF-269a forms in the GMS online system.
+Project financial performance will be submitted separately through the SF-425 forms in the GMS online system.
 Project financial expenditures are commensurate with the technical progress on the program.